JohnnyBoiTime/Spotty/README.md

 Finished in 7/26/2024

 Features:
+-Playing music (WOW)
 - Make playlists
 - Store songs locally on device
 - Music player that is present around the app allows user to skip, go to previous, pause, play, and seek through currently playing songs.
+Can hide or show music player.
 - Generate albums simply by placing an album folder with songs into assets and running node GenerateAlbums.js
 - Search through songs